Data reconstruction of the dynamical connection function in $f(Q)$ cosmology

-Under Connection \uppercase\expandafter{\romannumeral1} of Table \ref{tab:connection cases}, the scenario is consistent with the standard approach in $f(Q)$ cosmology, where the coincident gauge with vanishing affine connections is used.
+Under Connection \uppercase\expandafter{\romannumeral1} of Table~\ref{tab:connection cases}, the scenario is consistent with the standard approach in $f(Q)$ cosmology, where the coincident gauge with vanishing affine connections is used.
 As a result, the unknown dynamical function $\gamma$ does not play any role in the evolution of the universe at the background level, and this is the aspect which previous studies have focused on.
 However, the situation changes when one considers the remaining two types of connections.
 From the modified Friedmann equations \eqref{eq:Friedmann eqsA},\eqref{eq:Friedmann eqsB}, it is evident that $\gamma$ enters as a new dynamical field, and thus its evolution will affect the universe dynamics at the background level.
 Furthermore, as we mentioned above, from equation \eqref{eq:general conservarion law} we deduce that $\gamma$ will play a role in the matter equation, too.
-In the next section we will investigate these particular effects in detail, and we will perform a confrontation with observational data.
+We mention here that for different models the evolution feature of $\gamma$ will be different.
+In the next section we will investigate these particular effects in detail for some specific models, and we will perform a confrontation with observational data.